n132/n132.github.io/daily.md

 ---
 Daily
 <!--more-->
+# AD2021-10-06
+	* run too far on a wrong way and back to a correct way (project of AC)

 # AD2021-10-05
 	* Another Tuesday with struggling on AC, luckily get 100 on the quizz
 	* Start work about Project1